lukepigman/TrueReview/README.md

 TrueReview's backend is a Django environment running on AWS Elastic Beanstalk.

 Due to Free-Tier limits this project may not function if the environment has reached it's monthly free hour limit.

+# Running the project

+To run the project, open the client folder, then open TrueReview.xcworkspace.
+Hit run.
+Open the debug pane of the simulator and set coordinates for location.
+May need to clean build folder and build 2 times for location coordinates to take.